DavidBuchanan314/bagel/README.md

 **Currently, I'm not proposing this as a serious alternative to `age`.
 It's just a toy/prototype, and has not been extensively tested, audited, peer-reviewed, or even implemented yet.
 Significant changes may be made to this spec before it is considered "final" (if that ever happens at all!)**

+If you know (or can calculate) the `file key` for an age file or a bagel file, you can convert one format into the other "losslessly", provided that the recipient types used are specified in both age and bagel formats.

 ## Header

 ### Version Magic